European Union–Ukraine Association Agreement: Implementation schedule

+Accession of Ukraine to the European Union

 On 28 February 2022, Ukrainian president Volodymyr Zelensky officially signed and submitted a letter of application for EU membership in midst of the ongoing Russian invasion of Ukraine.
 On 23 June 2022, the European Council granted Ukraine the status of a candidate for accession to the EU, contingent on meeting the seven required reforms.